eaudeweb/naaya/eggs/Naaya/docs/sphinx/getting_started/demo.rst

 See Naaya in action (demo)
 ==========================

-To see *Naaya* in action click the link bellow:
+To see *Naaya* in action click the link below:

     http://naaya.demo.eaudeweb.ro/